lucidworks/banana/README.md

 #### Storing Dashboards in Solr

-If you want to save and load dashboards from Solr, create a collection using the configuration files provided in either resources/banana-int-solr-4.4 (for Solr 4.4) or resources/banana-int-solr-4.5 (for Solr 4.5 and above).
+If you want to save and load dashboards from Solr, create a collection using the configuration files provided in either the _resources/banana-int-solr-4.4_ (for Solr 4.4) directory or the _resources/banana-int-solr-4.5_ directory (for Solr 4.5 and above).
 If you are using Solr Cloud, you will need to upload the configuration into ZooKeeper and then create the collection using that configuration.

 The Solr server configured in config.js will serve as the default node for each dashboard; you can configure each dashboard to point to a different Solr endpoint as long as your webserver and Solr put out the correct CORS headers.
-See the README file under the directory resources/enable-cors for a guide.
+See the README file under the  _resources/enable-cors_ directory for a guide.

 ## FAQ